Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-2v6NSRXOgrI.md

 ### Transcript

-> there's an old cubits video where trucks just barely pass through the truck station bounty box load unload stuff yeah i'm not sure i think we're gonna have to just try it out with the new system the new, model and stuff see if there are any issues
+> there's an old cubits video where trucks just barely pass through the truck station bounty box load unload stuff yeah I'm not sure I think we're gonna have to just try it out with the new system the new, model and stuff see if there are any issues